 That being said, Marvel doesn’t alienate certain fans in order to service others.
 They’re successful because they manage to make movies that appeal to everyone, despite coming from a somewhat niche subculture.
-Marvel has brought what was once considered ‘geeky’ and ‘uncool’ into the mainstream.
+By facilitating a particular form of convergence between comic books, film and television, Marvel has brought what was once considered ‘geeky’ and ‘uncool’ into the mainstream.
 Marvel manage to hook in new fans with one genre, allow them to become invested, and make them stick around for the next film that happens to introduce them to a whole new world.

 Combine all of these winning elements, and you’ve got Marvel’s recipe for its marvel-ous-ness.
 By making great individual films and series whose different genres and storytelling styles appeal to diverse audiences, Marvel is able to cast its net far and wide, reel everyone in, and trap them (voluntarily of course!) in their richly interwoven universe.